 - Plant-based fibers

 Acrylic is a synthetic, man-made yarn.
 It is cheaper than the more natural yarns.
-This yarn is perfect for beginners, as it is of even thickness, is easy to work with, and comes in a vast variety of colors.
-It is colorfast, strong and light to work with.
-It can be machine washed and is moth-proof.
+This yarn is perfect for beginners, as it is of even thickness, is easy to work with, and comes in various colors.
+It is colorfast, strong, and light to work with.
+It can be machine-washed and is moth-proof.
 Your garment will last for years as it is a very hardy yarn.

 Rayon is a mixture of natural and synthetic fibers.
 It is also known as Viscose.
-It is light, smooth and soft, and is good for warm weather garments.
+It is light, smooth, soft, and good for warm-weather garments.
 It can be hand or machine-washed.